golubitsky/blog/_posts/2022-03-28-Schoenberg-Theory-of-Harmony-1.md

 3. After _c_ the next strongest tone is _g_, because it occurs earlier in the series, therefore more often than the other tones.
 If we think of this _g_ as a real tone, it then has overtones itself (as a tone actually played); and at the same time this _g_, together with its overtones, presupposes the _C_.
 The overtones of the overtones also contribute to the sound.
 4. Consequently: an actual tone (the _g_) appears as dependent upon a tone a fifth below.

-**Unfortunately I cannot follow that "consequently".** But Schoenberg uses this "consequently" to introduce the concept of "tonal gravity".
+**Unfortunately I cannot follow that "consequently".** But Schoenberg uses this "consequently" to introduce the concept of "gravity".
 The notion is (shown for 2 notes, but applies to any 2 notes a fifth apart):

 - G "depends" on C
 - C exerts "gravity" on G

 From here we see that the first 5 harmonics (each of which account for 3 individual notes) of each of the subdominant (e.g., _F_), the fundamental (_C_), and the dominant (_G_)... together form the major scale.

+"Tonal gravity" would go on to play a bigger role in 20th century music theory.
+It is attributed to George Russell, so I was surprised to find mention of it far earlier.
+Schoenberg promises to "speak often of this characteristic" and to "draw a number of conclusions from it".

 ## The power of consonance